ronomon/hash-table/README.md

 * The implementation is purely in terms of huge flat buffer instances.
 Apart from jumping to a huge flat buffer instance, there is **no pointer chasing**.
 Most importantly, this **sidesteps memory fragmentation issues** and is **GC friendly**.
-If the GC can't look into the buffers, the GC has nothing further to do.
+If the GC cannot look into the buffers, the GC has nothing further to do.
 This places almost zero load on the GC.

 * [Tabulation hashing](https://en.wikipedia.org/wiki/Tabulation_hashing) is used
 as a **fast high-quality hash function** instead of more popular hash functions